Daily Herald (United Kingdom): The Herald under Lansbury, 1914–1922

 The new paper struggled financially but somehow survived, with Lansbury playing an ever-increasing role in keeping it afloat.

 Under Lansbury, the Herald took an eclectic but relentlessly militant political position and achieved sales of 50,000–150,000 a day.
 But war in August 1914—or rather the subsequent split on the left whether to support or oppose the war—radically reduced its constituency.
 Lansbury and his colleagues, core of the anti-war left, decided to go weekly.
 The paper played a key role in the campaign against the war for the next four years.
 It was in the forefront of the movement against conscription and supported conscientious objectors; and it welcomed the Russian Revolutions of February and October 1917.
 There were notable journalistic scoops, most famously its story in November 1917 on "How they starve at the Ritz", an exposé of conspicuous consumption by the rich at a time of national hardship.
 The story was extensively reprinted in leaflets and some historians believe that it pushed the government into introducing compulsory rationing.

 The Herald resumed daily publication in 1919, and again played a role propagandising for strikes and against armed intervention in Russia amid the social turmoil of 1919–21.
 When the radical wave subsided, the Herald found itself broke and unable to continue as an independent left daily.
 Lansbury handed over the paper to the Trades Union Congress and the Labour Party in 1922.
 The newspaper had begun to publish the Bobby Bear cartoon strip in 1919.

-In August 1920, Lev Kamenev, a leading member of the Bolshevik regime visiting London as part of the negotiations that led to the March 1921 Anglo-Soviet Trade Agreement, sent a telegram addressed to Lenin in Moscow that was intercepted and deciphered by British intelligence.
+In August 1920, Lev Kamenev, a leading member of the Bolshevik regime in Russia, visiting London as part of the negotiations that led to the March 1921 Anglo-Soviet Trade Agreement, sent a telegram addressed to Lenin in Moscow that was intercepted and deciphered by British intelligence.
 The telegram stated that Kamenev had paid £40,000.00 to the Daily Herald, and a further payment of £10,000 would be made shortly.

 Historical copies of the Daily Herald are available to search and view in digitised form at the British Newspaper Archive.

 The third Daily Herald, 1922–1929

-The Herald was the official organ of the Trade Union Congress from 1922, during which point the fledgling Labour Party brought in Hamilton Fyfe, who recruited prestigious journalists such as Douglas Cole (better known as G.D.H.
+The Herald was the official organ of the Trades Union Congress from 1922, during which point the fledgling Labour Party brought in Hamilton Fyfe, who recruited prestigious journalists such as Douglas Cole (better known as G.D.H.
 Cole) and Evelyn Sharp, who were supportive of socialism.
 He left in 1926 over disputes regarding what to publish, at which point Frederick Salusbury was appointed acting editor-in-chief.
 Prior to Fyfe's resignation, Salusbury had served as a columnist at the Daily Express, where he helped create the Express' famous Beachcomber gossip column with Dominic Wyndham Lewis.
 During his brief time as acting editor, Salusbury began to attract middle- and upper-class readership, although the publication was primarily marketed to tradesmen.

 Between 1923 and 1964, the newspaper awarded the Order of Industrial Heroism, popularly known as the "Workers' VC," to honour examples of heroism carried out by ordinary workers.